310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 </div>

 {% bubble Shinobu smileconfident %}
-“Thank you for listening to my solo, ‘Seisei Doudou Ouenka!’.”
+“Thank you for listening to my solo, ‘Seisei Doudou Ouenka!’”

-“Allow me to do a light introduction of myself!
+“Allow me to do a brief introduction of myself!
 I’m Sengoku Shinobu!”

 “My specialty is jumping through rings of fire!
 As you already know, my favorite thing is ninjas!”